 10am – Time to prepare your props.
 Grab an empty pill bottle and write the word “Tryptophan” on it with a Sharpie.
 Do the same thing on the front of a plain white T-shirt in extra-large letters.
 Next, print out a dozen copies of the Tryptophan Wikipedia page.
 Bring these with you, along with a Scrabble set.
 Make sure to sift through your Scrabble tiles beforehand and pocket the tiles you need to spell “tryptophan”.

 11am – Clothes selection is huge.
 You know that festive turtleneck/sweater combo you planned on wearing?
 Don’t.
-Both ovens and every burner on the stove will be going full throttle all morning, so it’s going to be hotter than habaneras in there.
+Both ovens and every burner on the stove will be going full throttle all morning, so it’s going to be hotter than the core of the sun in there.
 Wear a nice-looking shirt over your tryptophan t-shirt with a loose pair of pants.
 Also, remember to pre-adjust your belt loop one notch bigger than usual.
 This will help you avoid the dreaded post-dinner belt adjustment*.

 *Note to anyone planning on going for the post-dinner belt adjustment as a funny gag to get some laughs, please spare us all.
-It’s as funny as strep throat.
+It’s about as funny as the conflict in the Gaza Strip.

 12pm – Unless you’re hosting the meal, you should be on your way to the gathering at this point.
 First impressions are everything, so when you walk in the door the plan immediately goes into action.
 Instead of barking out “Happy Thanksgiving!” like everyone else, yell out “Happy Tryptophan Day!” a few times as you shake hands and give hugs.
 Feel free to mumble it under your breath a few times if you like or even make a little song out of it.
 Repeat it enough times that it makes everyone slightly uncomfortable, but not enough to make them think that you are up to something.
 We’re still only setting the stage at this point.